Time series learning in a many-body Rydberg system with emergent collective amplification: Discussion

+In this work, we have experimentally demonstrated that a driven-dissipative Rydberg vapour displays improved time-series prediction performance when operated near a bistable phase transition.
+This improvement is consistently observed across all benchmark tasks and is reproduced by a mean-field model, establishing a direct link between emergent collective phenomena and learning capability in Rydberg atomic systems.

+Our analysis identifies the underlying mechanism: near bistability, the collective susceptibility peaks, providing a large effective gain that amplifies the contrast between different input levels in the output.
+The signal-to-noise ratio, by contrast, remains approximately flat across detunings (Fig.~\ref{fig:M4_transfer_curves}c) and is not the driver of the improvement.
+The NARMA benchmarks and IPC analysis further reveal that outside the bistable region the operating point lies on the quadratic tail of the EIT transfer curve, encoding the input through a basis that the linear readout cannot invert; inside the bistable region, the large gain maps inputs onto a nearly linear basis, to which the linear readout is naturally matched.

+The enhanced relaxation times observed near the phase boundary (Fig.~\ref{fig:pulse}) are consistent with critical slowing down.
+However, these timescales ($\sim 0.14\,$ms) remain shorter than the effective sample interval after downsampling ($5\,$ms), so the vapour itself resets between successive input steps and does not provide fading memory through its physical relaxation dynamics.
+The temporal memory available to the readout layer originates instead from the sliding window of size $M$.
+The dominant computational resource is therefore the instantaneous nonlinear transformation provided by the collective susceptibility, not dynamical memory of the reservoir.

-Although an improved learning capability is observed in the bistable region, the overall achieved prediction performance in the studied Rydberg vapour is not yet competitive with established reservoir computing techniques, where significantly smaller mean square errors are reported~\cite{Wringe2025, Fujii2017,mujal2021opportunities,Sannia2024}.
-However, the next step could focus on the implementation of techniques from the Reservoir Computing toolbox, as time-multiplexing and feedback~\cite{Appeltant2011,Zhang:14,8765366}, in order to analyse whether these allow to improve prediction capability significantly in the Rydberg vapour setup.
+Although the overall prediction accuracy is not yet competitive with established reservoir computing platforms, which report significantly lower normalised root mean squared errors\cite{Wringe2025, Fujii2017,Mujal2021a,Sannia2024}, our results show that the collectively enhanced gain near a many-body phase transition is a tunable and experimentally accessible computational resource.
+We stress that this gain mechanism is general rather than specific to Rydberg systems~\cite{Sugano2020,Mujal2021a,Sannia2024}; its distinctive realisation here is as a many-body phase transition that is continuously tunable through a single control parameter.
+Future work may implement advanced methods from the reservoir computing toolbox, such as time-multiplexing and feedback ~\cite{Appeltant2011,Zhang2014,Sugano2020}, combined with reduced downsampling, to further improve the prediction performance in this Rydberg vapour setup.
 Future research could also investigate the relation between prolonged relaxation time and learning capacity, and the specific mechanistic role of relaxation time in mediating the learning process.